 Traditional ICT facilities consume as much energy cooling their gear as powering it the first place.
 One solution is to re-use the waste heat.
 Our latest example is Equinix's AM3 data center, which heats water for a nearby university.

 Handling our gear's heat has always been an issue for installations large and small.
 ICT equipment typical took 1x-2x again more energy to remove its heat as it took to power it in the first place (PUE of 2.0+), driving both energy costs and carbon footprints.
 Early efforts focused on the two obvious tactics: make both the ICT gear and the air conditioning more efficient.
 We now see these augmented by innovative new approaches to the problem, ranging from seawater cooling to variable-speed fan retrofits.

 We estimated in 2013 that 18 billion devices were attached to our global ICT infrastructure.
 We recently saw an estimate of 50 billion for 2020.
 What would the path to 50 billion connected devices look like?

 The Triple Bottom Line (3BL) concept links three aspects of sustainability: economic, environmental, and social.
 It is sometimes easy to lose track of economic sustainability in our enthusiasm for the other two.
 The failure of a Euro/African project bringing solar-based ICT to Gambia is a real-world reminder.

 The convergence of multiple lines of Green ICT inquiry is a sign of Green ICT progress.
 We have covered the growing use of fuel cells to power ICT facilities and the advancement of DC distribution inside the data center.
 A recent demonstration brings these two concepts together to improve energy efficiency and reliability.

 Upcoming Green ICT conferences and workshops around the world.
-We just added a 2014 event in the United Kingdom.
+We just added a 2014 event in Dresden, Germany.
 We have also included links to past conferences to aid your search for Green ICT materials.